minima-global/minidocs/docs/runanode/selectplatform/manualnode.md

 ```
 3. Copy and Paste your password into the field and click **Enter**
 4. You will see your MiniDapp hub!

+Please see the [first steps](#first-steps) to complete now your node is running.

+## First steps

+The first time you install Minima, you will need to

+1. Connect to the network
+2. Write down your seed phrase

+Please refer to the [user guides](/docs/userguides/newusers/jointhenetwork) to learn how.

 -------